How it works

 Grounded & Traceable

-Outputs are anchored to real VSCode locations (uri + range).
-This grounding reduces hallucinations because the agent can navigate directly to references without having to rely on regex pattern matching.
+Outputs are anchored to real VSCode locations (uri + range), reducing hallucinations by letting the agent navigate directly to references without having to rely on regex pattern matching.

 Deterministic Symbol IDs